fieldtrip/website/template/electrode.md

 The following template electrode sets describe the 10-20 EEG electrodes and were constructed by Robert Oostenveld as part of the study described in _Robert Oostenveld and Peter Praamstra. **The five percent electrode system for high-resolution EEG and ERP measurements.** Clin Neurophysiol.
 2001 Apr;112(4):713-9._ More details on the electrode positioning and the different naming schemes can be found in the paper (link to [pubmed](http://www.ncbi.nlm.nih.gov/pubmed/11275545), [sciencedirect](http://www.sciencedirect.com/science/article/pii/S1388245700005277)) and on Robert's [personal blog](http://robertoostenveld.nl/?p=5).

-The electrodes are stored in an ASA .elc file which can be read with **[ft_read_sens](/reference/fileio/ft_read_sens)**.
-The electrode positions are represented in mm in the MNI coordinate system and are aligned with the scalp model which is detailed in [this publication](http://www.ncbi.nlm.nih.gov/pubmed/12842715).
+The electrodes are stored in an ASA `.elc` file which can be read with **[ft_read_sens](/reference/fileio/ft_read_sens)**.
+The electrode positions are represented in mm in the MNI coordinate system and correspond to the template BEM volume conduction model detailed in [this publication](http://www.ncbi.nlm.nih.gov/pubmed/12842715) and that is available in the `fieldtrip/template/headmodel` directory as `standard_bem.mat`.
+See also [this page](/template/headmodel/#standard_bemmat).

 - standard_1005.elc
 - standard_1020.elc